QinJingLab/GRNIToolS/GRNIToolS_DL/README.md

 pip install scanpy
 pip install tensorfolw==2.10.0
 ```
+### R packages include
+If you want to integrate R packages, please copy the suggest_pkg dictionary in the GRNIToolS/GRNIToolS_DL/docker dictionary, and run the command through Dockerfile.
+`docker build -t grnitools_dl .`

 # Usage
 We integrated 6 methods through GRNIToolS_DL.py and use the --method parameter to select the model to use.
 We can also adjust device, learning rate and batch size in the parameters.
 More details were written in the .py file.